Background Gavel

 Serious Violence/Kidnap/Modern Slavery

-R v CL - S.18 Wounding and Violent Disorder - Birmingham Crown Court - Represented CL alleged to be leading member of “Drillaz” gang accused with others of knife attack, causing multiple stab wounds, on opposing gang in Birmingham shopping centre.
+R v L - S.18 Wounding and Violent Disorder - Birmingham Crown Court - Represented CL alleged to be leading member of gang accused with others of knife attack, causing multiple stab wounds, on opposing gang in Birmingham shopping centre.

-R v TP - Modern Slavery - Blackfriars Crown Court - complainant alleged to have been held in servitude for 7 years.
+R v P - Modern Slavery - Blackfriars Crown Court - complainant alleged to have been held in servitude for 7 years.
 D acquitted.

 R v W and ors. -Kidnap - D, a member of Birmingham’s Johnson Crew, together with others, alleged to have kidnapped rival gang member.
-Acquitted.
+D acquitted.

 Fraud/Money Laundering/Cybercrime

-R v DB - Conspiracy to defraud - Inner London Crown Court - D, a bank manager of a major city bank, conspired with others to defraud account holders of in excess of £1m.
-Acquitted.·
+R v B - Conspiracy to defraud - Inner London Crown Court - D, a bank manager of a major city bank, conspired with others to defraud account holders of in excess of £1m.
+D acquitted.

 R v CC and ors. - Money Laundering -Snaresbrook Crown Court - Proceeds of large-scale fraud on clothing retail company All Saints laundered through D’s company’s business accounts. ·

-R v T and ors. - Conspiracy to Defraud and Money Laundering - Leicester Crown Court - £20m conspiracy to defraud NHS and other public bodies by diverting payments due to contractors into bank accounts set up across several different jurisdictions.·
+R v T and ors. - Conspiracy to Defraud and Money Laundering - Leicester Crown Court – Leading counsel representing D charged with £20m conspiracy to defraud NHS and other public bodies by diverting payments due to contractors into bank accounts set up across several different jurisdictions.·

 Drug Trafficking

-R v PH – Conspiracy to supply class A drugs - Northampton Crown Court.
+R v H – Conspiracy to supply class A drugs - Northampton Crown Court.
 PH was lead defendant (of eleven) alleged to have supplied class A and B drugs throughout the Midlands.
-D accepted phone traffic with co-conspirators (including the use of12 burner phones and Aquarist encrypted phones) but claimed contact related to class B supply only.
-Acquitted. ·
+D accepted phone traffic with co-conspirators (including the use of 12 burner phones and “Aquarist” encrypted phones) but claimed contact related to class B supply only.
+D acquitted. ·

-R v M - Conspiracy to supply class A drugs - Liverpool Crown Court - D alleged to have orchestrated large scale drug supply line between Liverpool and Scotland.·
+R v M - Conspiracy to supply class A drugs - Liverpool Crown Court - D alleged to have been ringleader in large scale drug supply line between Liverpool and Scotland.

-R v D - Conspiracy to import class A drugs -Winchester Crown Court - D was alleged organiser of largest ever importation of cocaine from Columbia.
-Acquitted.·
+R v D - Conspiracy to import class A drugs -Winchester Crown Court - D alleged to have been organiser of largest ever importation of cocaine from Columbia.
+D acquitted.·

 Serious Sexual Offences

-R v MB - Historic Rape and Sexual Assault - Harrow Crown Court -Representing D charged with rape of his wife’s younger sister every other day for a period of 5 years between the ages of 10-15.
-Contested defence application pending for wife to give evidence from India under Coved 19 amended 2020 Criminal Procedure Rules.
-(Current)
+R v B - Rape and Sexual Assault (historic allegation) - Harrow Crown Court -D charged with rape of his wife’s younger sister every other day for a period of 5 years between the ages of 10-15.
+Conviction upheld on appeal.

-R v WW - Rape and Sexual Assault- Birmingham Crown Court - Representing WW accused of rape of child under 16 over period of 5 years.
-(Current)
+R v W - Rape and Sexual Assault - Birmingham Crown Court - WW accused of historic allegation of rape of a child under 16 over period of 5 years.
+D acquitted.

 R v PS - Rape - Kingston Crown Court - Complainant discovered unconscious on public footpath by police moments after sexual intercourse with D. Allegation that she was incapable of giving consent rejected by jury.
 D acquitted.